Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Conclusions and Future Work

-In this work, we proposed a Fourier series-based approximation method for estimating time-varying parameters in deterministic dynamical systems.
-More specifically, we represented the time-varying parameter $\theta(t)$ as a linear combination of sine and cosine functions with differing frequencies and estimated the unknown coefficients using ensemble Kalman filtering.
-The posterior EnKF mean estimates were then utilized in computing an approximation $\theta_{\text{est}}(t)$ of the time-varying parameter.
-With examples using a forced mass-spring system, we demonstrated the capability of this approach in approximating a periodic forcing parameter in cases when the period was assumed to be known and unknown, as well as polynomial forcing parameters that were not assumed to be periodic over the time interval of observed data.
+In this work, we present a novel Fourier series-based approximation method for estimating time-varying parameters in deterministic dynamical systems, where we represent $\theta(t)$ as a linear combination of sine and cosine functions and estimate the unknown approximation model coefficients using ensemble Kalman filtering.
+This approach allows us to construct accurate TVP approximations $\bar{\theta}_{M}(t)$, dependent on the integer parameter $M$ (which dictates the number of approximation model terms) and posterior EnKF mean estimates for the model coefficients.
+With several numerical examples using a forced mass-spring system, we illustrate the effectiveness of this approach in approximating TVPs of different forms, including cases when $\theta(t)$ is periodic with a known period, periodic with an unknown period (which is jointly estimated), and non-periodic over the time interval of observed data.

-Considering first a two-term approximation model with sine and cosine terms having the same frequency as the true periodic parameter $\theta(t) = \sin(t)$, we validated the approach and compared the accuracy of results when having partial vs. full system observations.
-Results in Figure~\ref{fig:Position_Velocity} and Table~\ref{table:Position_Velocity} demonstrate, perhaps unsurprisingly, that observing both system components results in a more accurate approximation than observing only position or velocity.
-However, when partially observing the system, the resulting approximations still capture the overall behavior of $\theta(t)$ while under-estimating the amplitude of the sine curve.
-Further, observing only velocity results in a more accurate approximation than observing only position, which follows reasonably from $\theta(t)$ appearing in the equation for velocity in \eqref{Eq:MS_system} and the cross-correlation information used in computing the Kalman gain; see, e.g., \cite{Arnold2014}.

-To accommodate cases when the period of $\theta(t)$ is unknown, we expanded the approximation models to include more terms with differing frequencies with the goal of determining coefficient values in the linear combination that well represent the underlying time-varying parameter.
-In particular, we utilized the low, high, and mixed frequency models given in \eqref{Eq:LowFreq}, \eqref{Eq:HighFreq}, and \eqref{Eq:MixedFreq} to approximate $\theta(t) = \sin(t)$.
-Results in Figure~\ref{fig:MT} and Table~\ref{table:MT} show that, while the estimated coefficient corresponding to the $\sin(t)$ term was the largest in each case (and generally close to 1), even relatively small nonzero contributions from terms with differing frequencies induce error in the resulting approximation.
-These results highlight the importance of choosing terms with appropriate frequencies in the time-varying parameter approximation model.